sohailsomani/soso-state/README.md

 spirit.
 Alas, that version is in some corporate repository somewhere making lives easier for a select few.
 Indeed, a separate Python version written by yours truly is also currently in some corporate repository somewhere and I am tired of rewriting the damn thing every few years.
+So I am rewriting it for the last time.

-The idea was initially conceived after finding the Redux model was way too slow for real-time code (well, as real-time as you can get in a browser).
+The idea was initially conceived after finding the Redux model was way too slow for real-time code (well, as real-time as you can get in a browser) and that the Redux way of solving the performance issue required way too much thinking.

 With `soso.statetree`, you describe the shape of any portion of your state and combine it as needed for a particular application.
+Less thinking = good.

 ## Main Features